All About Structural Iron and Steel Workers

 - Drive drift pins through rivet holes to align rivet holes in structural steel members with corresponding holes in previously placed members.

-What a Structural Iron or Steel Worker Should Know
+Things a Structural Iron or Steel Worker Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.